 Since the campaign was run in multiple countries, the products can be coordinated for retail and wholesale planning to fit the preferences of each individual country.
 They were able to allocate the right amount of colors and shapes to the locations that customers will be shopping.

 “Game mechanics give us a way to listen to our customers’ preferences and use that information to direct products to the markets that they’ll perform best in.
 Gamification campaigns have also lowered our CPL and reduced a new customer’s first time to purchase.
-In addition to all of this, the data we gathered also enabled me to write a brief to our organization about what our audience wants from Masai.”– Maria Stigsnæs-Eriksen, Online Sales Manager at Masai
+In addition to all of this, the data we gathered also enabled me to write a brief to our organization about what our audience wants from Masai.”– Maria Stigsnæs-Eriksen, Head of E-Commerce Sales & Campaigns at Masai

 “Game mechanics give us a way to listen to our customers’ preferences and use that information to direct products to the markets that they’ll perform best in.
 Gamification campaigns have also lowered our CPL and reduced a new customer’s first time to purchase.
 In addition to all of this, the data we gathered also enabled me to write a brief to our organization about what our audience wants from Masai.”